Indonesia's trade surplus hits record US$5.7 billion in October

 Shipments of mining products jumped more than 190per cent, driven by surging sales of coal and copper.
 Natural gas exports also rose more than 93per cent.

-Economists have expected import growth to strengthen in line with Indonesia's economic recovery and further relaxation of social distancing measures.
+Economists have expected import growth to strengthen in line with an economic recovery and following a further easing of social distancing measures.

+"The trade surplus will support our (economic) growth to some degree...but that imports have not grown as quickly as exports means the economic recovery tends to be more gradual," said Bank Mandiri economist Faisal Rachman.

+The pace of the economic recovery will determine the central bank's policy decision, although Bank Indonesia (BI) will also have to consider rising global inflation and the timing of monetary tightening in other economies, Faisal said, expecting BI to keep its main policy rate at a record low at this week's meeting.

 (Reporting by Gayatri Suroyo and Fransiska Nangoy; Editing by Clarence Fernandez and Sam Holmes)